DEG Privacy Notice

 If you need further information on individual recipients, please do not hesitate to contact us.

-5. Will any data be transferred to a third country or to an international organisation?
+5. Will any data be transmitted to a third country or to an international organisation?

-There will be no transfer of data to bodies in countries outside the European Union (so-called third countries).
+There will be no transmission of data to bodies in countries outside the European Union (so-called third countries).

 6. For how long will my data be stored?